Victoria Telfer-Smith BSc (Hons). Counselling in Loughborough, near Leicester

 Our mind body link is evident here and although we cannot see what is happening, we do see the results.

 We can learn to calm that part of your brain, but first we need to become aware of the response.
-That means becoming aware of the trauma we have suffered, which is hard because sometimes we hid what we have suffered because of shame.
+That means becoming aware of the trauma we have suffered, which is hard because sometimes we hide what we have suffered because of shame and we just don't want to relive it.

 Breathing is an excellent way to calm that part of the brain, once we recognise we are in it.
-There is no special technique, other than deeply breathing in through your nose for a count of 4, or till you see your belly rise.
+The technique isn't hard to follow, you breath deeply in through your nose for a count of 4, or till you see your belly rise.
 Then breathing out through your mouth for a count of 4, it must be through your mouth, that is the action that calms the trauma response by slowing your heart rate.
 This is very effective.
+It is aka diaphragmatic breathing because it engages our diaphragm muscle, we don't always utilise this muscle and use chest breathing while we are busy etc.

 This helps with night terrors, feeling disconnected, feeling rage, feeling confusion and ultimately panic.
 If you feel aware you do not react with panic, there is an other response to trauma, which involves a shut down of all emotions and a numbing of the sensations.